-I have spent many years providing child sexual and physical abuse evaluations and established the SAFE Network (Sexual Assault Forensic Evaluation) in Missouri in 1984 to increase access to professional evaluations.
-I also began the Child Fatality Review Project to review all unexplained child deaths.
-I continue to provide rape evaluations for women of all ages and torture evaluations for asylum-seeking clients.
+Kivlahan has spent many years providing child sexual and physical abuse evaluations and established the SAFE Network (Sexual Assault Forensic Evaluation) in Missouri in 1984 to increase access to professional, scientifically-based evaluations.
+She also began the Child Fatality Review Project to review all unexplained child deaths.
+Kivlahan continues to provide sexual assault evaluations for children and adults, and torture evaluations for asylum-seeking clients.

-My training includes undergraduate studies at St. Louis University, medical school at Medical College of Oho at Toledo, family medicine residency at the University of Missouri and Robert Wood Johnson fellowship, achieving my MSPH at the University of Missouri.
-I have worked in public health settings, academic health centers, state and county government, and in international settings such as Sierra Leone, Pakistan, Haiti, Colombia, and Congo DRC.
-I lead a Medicaid medical policy unit as Chief Medical Officer for Aetna Medicaid and practice in Herndon, VA with an immigrant population providing care for their complex diabetes and hypertension.
+Her training includes undergraduate studies at St. Louis University, medical school at Medical College of Ohio, and family medicine residency at the University of Missouri.
+Kivlahan completed her MSPH during a Robert Wood Johnson fellowship.
+She has worked in public health settings, academic health centers, state and county government, and abroad in countries including Sierra Leone, Pakistan, Haiti, Colombia, Nicaragua, Guatemala, and the DRC.
+She continues to practice medicine with an immigrant population, providing care for complex diabetes and hypertension conditions in Northern Virginia.

-Performing almost 200 asylum examinations since 2002 has integrated all my professional skills and personal beliefs: forensic science, primary care, international human rights, advocacy, access to health care, and serving as a translator for the human stories told at the most vulnerable times in people’s lives.
-My most memorable moment was when an asylum applicant from Ethiopia told me “I was created to survive.”
-PHR’s mission to promote human rights in ways that help people survive and thrive motivates me every day.
+She has performed more than 250 asylum examinations since 2002 and has integrated her professional skills and personal beliefs by working in forensic science, primary care, international human rights, advocacy, access to health care, and by serving as a translator for the human stories told at the most vulnerable times in people’s lives.
+Her most memorable moment was when an asylum applicant from Ethiopia told her, “I was created to survive.”
+PHR’s mission to promote human rights in ways that help people survive and thrive, motivates her every day.